 In July 2020, BVUA was sued by the City of Bristol, VA (City), for \$6.50 million in Bristol, Virginia Circuit Court.
-The City is claiming this amount is due to them from the sale of OptiNet in 2018.
+The City claimed this amount was due to them from the sale of OptiNet in 2018.
 In August 2020, BVUA filed a counterclaim against the City for the return of properties in and around 300 Lee Street and rent.
-BVUA purchased the properties.
+BVUA purchased the properties prior to City occupancy.
 The case was removed to the Federal District Court located in Abingdon, Virginia.
-The parties have agreed to a settlement.
-Parts of the settlement have already been implemented.
-The settlement is expected to be finalized in FY 2024.
+The parties entered into a settlement.
+As part of this settlement, BVU paid the City \$2.10 million in FY 2024.
+The City agreed that the annual Payment In Lieu of Tax (PILOT) payments would be based upon the formulas used by the Virginia State Corporation Commission instead of an artificially high fixed amount.